numpy/numpy/doc/source/user/basics.interoperability.rst

 possible).
 If that's not possible, the object itself is responsible for returning a ``ndarray`` from ``__array__()``.

-:doc:`DLPack <dlpack:index>` is yet another protocol to convert foriegn objects to NumPy arrays in a language and device agnostic manner.
+:doc:`DLPack <dlpack:index>` is yet another protocol to convert foreign objects to NumPy arrays in a language and device agnostic manner.
 NumPy doesn't implicitly convert objects to ndarrays using DLPack.
 It provides the function `numpy.from_dlpack` that accepts any object implementing the ``__dlpack__`` method